ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 #### Scala
 * A general purpose language that combines object-oriented and functional programming paradigms.
 * Designed to address some limitations of Java while remaining interoperable with it.
-* Known for its sxalability and expressiveness.
+* Known for its scalability and expressiveness.
 * Widely used in data science for building distributed systems like Apache Spark (a fast and general purpose cluster computing system).

 #### C++